If you are a youth on your own, you know life can be tough. You have to work at it. Did you know your dreams and goals can help you? Discover how.

 If You Need More Help Identifying Your Dreams and Goals

 The people and resources listed here can help you sort out the details of your plan for positive change:

 - Talk to a school counsellor or a Career and Life Management (CALM) or Career and Technology Studies teacher about your plans.

 - Talk to a career counsellor:

 - If you have child services status, talk with your caseworker about your dreams and goals.
-Visit If You’ve Had Children’s Services Status
+Visit Youth: Taking Care of Basic Needs on Your Own

 - Download This Is Your Life: a Career and Education Planner, a guide to online career and education planning.